 - Help tone the body, strengthen joints and fight diseases, including chronic joint problems

 - Reduce and relieve stress and anxiety

 - Help boost inner energy levels

 How is it done?

-You will be given a special outfit (Thai “fisherman’s” pants and shirt) upon arrival to the spa.
-After you change and receive a complimentary foot bath your therapist will take you to a room with a mattress on the floor.
-There is no use of oil or draping protocols in traditional Thai massage, so you will remain fully dressed.
+You will be given a particular outfit (Thai “fisherman’s” pants and shirt) upon arrival at the spa.
+After you change and receive a complimentary foot bath, your therapist will take you to a room with a mattress on the floor.
+There is no use of oil or draping protocols in traditional Thai massage so that you will remain fully dressed.

-The original Thai massage included having a masseuse walk on the subject’s back, as well as pulling fingers, toes and even hair.
+The original Thai massage included having a masseuse walk on the subject’s back and pulling fingers, toes, and even hair.
 Your therapist may utilize these techniques based on your experience and the length of the massage you had reserved.